 Human Resources at ICAP

-Human Resources team at the Institute works vigorously in pursuit to recruit trained and retained potential talent by aligning their excellence, expertise and energy to ICAP’s work culture.
+Human Resources team at the Institute works vigorously in pursuit to recruit, train, and retain potential talent by aligning their excellence, expertise and energy to ICAP’s work culture.
 ICAP recognizes its Human Talent as a core part of its business sustainability and growth.
 The human capital function promotes a safe and conducive environment for the development of employees, we firmly believe that in order to retain our workforce; the training of our employees is an imperative and continuous process.

 Life at ICAP: